 We needed some structure again!

-(And I couldn’t stand the mom guilt of getting frustration with my kids and plopping them in front of screens for hours!).
+(And I couldn’t stand the mom guilt of getting frustrated with my kids and plopping them in front of screens for hours!).

 So here’s what you need to make your own Penny Board to get your kids to listen, to limit their electronics, and to get them ungrounded when they misbehave!